-Brief Description: A girl is left behind on her island after the rest of her people were forcilbly relocated to mainland California.
+Brief Description: A Native American girl is left behind on her island after the rest of her people were forcibly relocated to mainland California.
 Based on the true story of The Lone Woman.

 Geographical Setting: California, North America, San Nicolas Island, United States